Brood II will next emerge in 2030.

 - Visit the Magicicada Database Query Page to search historical records of the Brood II emergence.
 You will learn the counties where Brood II cicadas have emerged in the past.

 - The map in this article is an old one from C.L.
 Marlatt’s 1898 bulletin “The Periodical Cicada.
 An Account of Cicada Septendecim, Its Natural Enemies and the Means of Preventing Its Injury, Together with a Summary of the Distribution of the Different Broods.”
 (Download it from this page).

-- Magicicada.org’s Brood II page has an updated map, and Magicicada.org will have a live map of the Brood II emergence, which you can contribute to.
+- Cicadas @ UCONN (formerly Magicicada.org)’s Brood II page has an updated map, and Cicadas @ UCONN (formerly Magicicada.org) will have a live map of the Brood II emergence, which you can contribute to.

 Magicicadas won’t emerge everywhere in the states mentioned above.
 They might not exist in your town or neighborhood (particularly if trees were removed from your neighborhood).

 More information about where the cicadas will emerge.